-My name is Beth Singleton.
-I have lived in Muskegon my entire life.
-I’m the proud mom of 4 awesome kids (3 born in the hospital, 1 at home) and have been married to my husband for over 15 years.
-We share our home with our dog, Gizmo, and 3 cats.
-As a family, we love going for walks in nature, going to the beach, or just hanging out at home.
+Beth Singleton (she/her/hers) has lived in Muskegon her entire life.
+She is the proud mom of five awesome kids (three born in the hospital, two at home), and has been married to her husband for over 15 years.
+They share their home with their three cats.
+As a family, they love going for walks in nature, going to the beach, or just hanging out at home.

-In the past, I worked as a floral designer for over 13 years.
-I am also a poet and have 2 self published poetry books.
-In 2014 when I was pregnant with my 4th child, I finally decided to pursue my passion for childbirth and pregnancy by attending a DONA training workshop.
-Since then, I’ve made a lot of changes in my life so that I could better pursue my dream of being a birth doula.
-In addition to providing this important service to women and their families, I also offer birth photography services.
-One of my other passions in life is photography and capturing images since I took photography class in high school.
-I am also a blogger who gets to stay home most of the time to care for my toddler and assist my oldest child with his education.
-I feel very blessed to be where I am in life right now.
+She worked as a floral designer for over 13 years.
+She is also a poet and has two self-published poetry books.
+In 2014 when pregnant with her fourth child, she finally decided to pursue her passion for childbirth and pregnancy by attending a DONA training workshop.
+Since then, she’s made a lot of changes in her life so that she could better pursue her dream of being a birth doula.
+In addition to providing this important service to women and their families, she also offers maternity and birth photography services.
+Photography became one of her life passions when she took a class in high school and has been capturing images ever since.
+Beth is also a blogger who gets to stay home most of the time to care for her youngest children and assist her oldest child with his education.
+She feels very blessed to be where she is in life right now.

 I have always had a passion for pregnancy and birth and am very grateful to the women in my life that have allowed me to be present during the birth of their children.
 What I’ve witnessed while watching other women labor and experienced during my own is that having support is vital to a positive birth experience yet, it is something so many women do not have.
 Giving birth is one of the most challenging and life changing experiences a woman can go through and how she experiences it can have a lasting effect on how she feels about herself, her baby, and the bonding experience.
 I know the importance of achieving the desired labor and birth and it is my hope to provide women with the information and support needed to do this.
 There is no crystal ball that can predict how labor will go.
 That is why I think it is so important for a woman to have support.